-The spacious living room is double height and has a huge west-facing arched window with frenchdoors, filling the old coach entrance, giving views over the countryside.
-An electric shutter prevents the room from over-heating in summer!
+The spacious living room is double height and has a huge west-facing arched window filling the old coach entrance and giving views over the countryside.
+French doors open onto the garden while an electric shutter prevents the room from over-heating in summer!
 There is a splendid stone fireplace, under-floor heating and a stone spiral staircase leading to the mezzanine.
 Comfortable sofas and chairs and colourful rugs make this a pleasant place to relax.

 There are 3 further good sized double bedrooms with plenty of storage.
 All 3 overlook the rear garden and can be arranged as 2 doubles and 1 twin or 1 double and 2 twin rooms.

 There is a cloakroom off the hall with fitted washbasin and wc.

 There are 2 bathrooms, the en suite off the master bedroom and the house bathroom.
 Both are fully-tiled, luxurious and spacious: each has a separate bath and shower, double fitted basins and wc.

 The Dairy has a stone-paved covered terrace, a built-in barbecue, table, chairs and sun loungers.
 The secluded garden overlooks the surrounding fields and the village church in the distance.
 The beautiful pool, just across the courtyard is 12m x 6m, solar-heated and completely enclosed with a child-proof gate.
 The sunshine hours in the Charente Maritime are second only in France to the Cote d'Azur so the pool is reliably warm in summer.
 The owners rarely use their house in peak season so the pool is likely to be for the exclusive use of the Dairy - please feel free to check.